-Multifaceted Solution Provides Seamless and Early Delivery of Eight Mega Wind Turbines
+Developer and Carrier Combine to Create Multifaceted Solution That Provides Seamless and Early Delivery of Eight Mega Wind Turbines

 A Fortune 500 global power company needed to transport eight massive wind turbines from a laydown yard near Kalaeloa Barbers Point Harbor on the South Shore of Oahu to build a wind farm off the North Shore of Oahu.
-They were looking for partners with knowledge and experience executing these types of projects in a safe and expedited manner.
+They were looking for partners that were experts in transportation with vast knowledge and experience executing these types of projects in a safe and expedited manner.

-Anderson Trucking Service (ATS) provided a multifaceted transportation solution that required extensive coordination to complete the project seamlessly.
+Anderson Trucking Service (ATS) provided guidance, expertise and a multifaceted transportation solution that required extensive coordination to complete the project seamlessly.

 The Challenge